ordbase/ordinals.sandbox/insideordinals/README.md

-## As they say - It's the early days ...
+## As they say - It's the early days...

 - Ordinals on Bitcoin (BTC), see [ordinals.com](https://ordinals.com)   -  580 861   and counting